 In contrast to DTG printing, DTF printing doesn’t have a very high entry ceiling in terms of investment costs.
 Entry-level printers are inexpensive and can help you get started once you’re set up.

-Entry-level printers like a converted Epson L1800 can go for as low as $600 to $2,000 on various online resellers.
-Most sellers offer several add-ons to sweeten the deal, such as starter kits (inks and films, among other things).
+Entry-level printers like a converted Epson L1800 can go for as low as $600 to $2,000 on various online resellers; as mentioned earlier, however, these are increasingly hard to find.
+Other converted alternatives usually go for at least $1,000.
+Most sellers do offer several add-ons to sweeten the deal, such as starter kits that include inks and films, among other things.

 A decent heat press can cost you about $200 and above.
 If you’re on a budget, Cricut sells small-scale heat presses that go from $50 to $250, but these are relatively small in size and not ideal for bulk orders.
-Larger, reliable flatbed heat presses like those made by Fancierstudio and Vevor would better suit your business needs.
+Larger, reliable flatbed heat presses like those made by Fancierstudio, Vevor, and Hotronix would better suit your business needs.

 You may be able to purchase 500ml bottles of CMYK ink for $12 per unit.
 Some sellers even offer preferential rates for larger orders.
 Larger quantities above 500ml can go for about $50 or more.